- Plan ahead. Check your journey before you travel. How long will it take and familiarise yourself with the route.

 - Stagger start and finish times.
 Are you and your colleagues able to stagger your start and finish times?
 Changing the times you travel, even by 10 or 20 minutes will help keep everyone moving and keep everyone safe.

-- Walking and cycle where you can for shorter journeys.
+- Walk and cycle where you can for shorter journeys.
 Find out how we’ve made it safer and easier for you to walk and cycle in Suffolk, including our new journey planner, cycle maintenance vouchers and top tips on bike security.
 Visit www.suffolk.gov.uk/walkingandcycling

 - Use public transport for longer journeys.
-Perhaps you can even combine the two.
-Can you couple walking, cycling or scooting with public transport?
 Visit www.suffolkonboard.com to plan your journey by bus or train.
 Can you couple walking, cycling or scooting with public transport?

 - Keep your distance when you travel and wear a face mask on public transport.

 - Avoid the busiest routes as well as busy times like when schools finish and rush hours.

 Resources for employers

 Here are some helpful resources employers can use to provide advice to their employees on how they should travel to work safely and sustainably if they are not working from home.

 Love to Ride – cycling scheme